 Break down any major goal or task into segments.
 It’s like building a house.
 You can break down the construction into various aspects, such as the foundation, walls, electricity, plumbing, and roofing.

-Of course, it makes sense to build certain things before others.
+You can’t work on everything at the same time and of course, it makes sense to build certain things before others.
 You can’t lay down the roof without something to support it.

-Once you define your goal properly, create short-term goals or milestones using the same process.
+Once you define your goal properly, create your short-term goals or milestones using the same process.
 These milestones are the key elements of your productivity system that will help you track your progress.

 Let’s say you want to lose 12 pounds in three months.
 You could set a milestone for the end of each month: